| | |

 • Salt & pepper

-Cool– the pecans on parchment paper or wax paper.
+2. Cool– Add the pecans to parchment paper or wax paper.
 Once cooled, they’ll be able to break apart and are ready for the salad.

-Yes, this Candied Pecan and Cranberry Pear Salad can be made up to 3 days in advance.
+This salad can be made up to 3 days in advance.
 Assemble the salad and the dressing as directed and refrigerate in air-tight containers but wait to put the dressing on the salad until you are ready to serve.
 The lettuce will tend to wilt the longer it remains on the salad.
-I also recommend storing the pecans in an air-tight container at room temperature and adding them to the salad just before serving as well.
+I also recommend storing the pecans in an air-tight container at room temperature and adding them to the salad just before serving.
 The refrigerator can tend to soften the pecans.

 No, you do not!
 While the candied pecans give it a fantastic taste, the salad is still delicious with plain pecans, nuts, or no nuts at all!
 You can also use store-bought candied pecans as well.